Acer Chromebook Plus Spin 714 (2024) review: One of the top Chromebooks gets an AI upgrade

 The Acer Chromebook Plus Spin 714 keyboard is very satisfying to type on, but it has its quirks.
 If you’ve never used a Chromebook, the lack of a caps lock key might put you off.
 Where it usually would be, there is a search key instead, although you can manually reassign that key to “Caps Lock” in the settings.

 The other main difference is the lack of function keys.
-Instead, the top row of keys are all pre-assigned for different functions like back, reload, brightness, and volume.
+The top row of keys are all pre-assigned for different functions like back, reload, brightness, and volume.
 I didn’t mind this change and found the top row of keys convenient.
 However, if you frequently use an app or website that requires function keys, you might want to stick to a Windows or macOS laptop.

 The typing experience on the Spin 714 is smooth and comfortable.
 On the Monkeytype typing test, I scored 92 wpm with 97 percent accuracy, higher than my desktop average of 84 wpm and 94.35 accuracy.